 - Find “The CTO”

-- Hire developers
+- Hire freelance developers

-- Outsource with an agency
+- Outsource with a software development company

 1. Learn how to code:

 We shouldn’t waste more than one paragraph on this option because it is such a dangerous one.
 I’m just mentioning it because there are many founders that think seriously about this option for more than 3 seconds, some even try it.